 Also, follow people that are the sizes you carry.
 This is extremely helpful because, again, these people are a lot more likely to buy items from your closet if they’re looking for the sizes you have.
 For example, if you have a lot of plus size items in your Poshmark closet, don’t start following random people.

 You are unlikely to follow a large percentage of plus size users that way.
-Search specifically for people who have their size listed as plus size – say 22 to 24; follow those people specifically to get more sales on Poshmark.
+Search specifically for people who have their size listed as plus size and follow those people to get more sales on Poshmark.

-Start getting crazy with your pictures; focus on your cover photo.
+4. Start getting crazy with your pictures and focus on your cover photo.

 Take flat lays, gather props, or use flowers.
 You will get more sales on Poshmark if you have clean, aesthetically pleasing pictures on Poshmark.
 Find a blogger or designer whose aesthetic you admire and channel them when taking cover images for your listings.